peurKe/auto_ZONA_translator/README.md

  Language to translate from (specify the 2-letter language code):
 ```

-- Select the language you want to translate English to:
+- Select the language of the TEXT and SUBTITLES you wish to read in the game:
 ```
  Supported languages:
    en (English)